-All students completing the Non-Thesis M.S. must pass a written and oral final examination.
+All students completing the Non-Thesis M.S. must pass written and oral final examinations.
 The final examination for all non-thesis option M.S. students will be administered by a committee consisting of three NRES faculty members.
-The committee members will be assigned by the department head on a rotating basis with a two year staggered appointment, to ensure continuity in process.
+The committee members will be assigned by the department head on a rotating basis.

 There are two parts to the written evaluation.
-The Capstone writing assignment will serve as the first part of the written evaluation and must be provided to the committee two weeks in advance of the scheduled oral examination.
+The Capstone writing assignment will serve as the first part of the written evaluation and must be approved by the Research Advisor or the Internship Advisor before being provided to the committee at least two weeks in advance of the scheduled oral examination.
 The second part of the written evaluation will be a comprehensive written examination that will consist of questions from each of the four recommended core study areas.
-For students admitted prior to January 1, 2012 who chose to petition to graduate under the new degree requirements, the final exam questions will be drawn from completed NRES online MS coursework .
+For students admitted prior to January 1, 2012 who chose to petition to graduate under the new degree requirements, the final exam questions will be drawn from completed NRES online MS coursework.

-Students must arrange to begin the written examination at least two weeks prior to the scheduled oral examination date (students have one week to complete the written exam).
+The distribution of the written exam will be scheduled twice a year on designated dates (one in late summer/early fall and the other in winter/early spring.
+Students have one week to complete the written exam.
 Students may access lecture notes, the scientific literature, and textbooks to respond to the examination questions.
 They are to work independently on this assignment, with no discussion or consultation with any other person.
 Students will be required to type their responses.

-The oral examination will consist of a brief student presentation (~ 15 min) followed by a question and answer session that may cover both the capstone project and the written final examination.
+The oral examination will consist of a brief student presentation (~ 20 min) followed by a question and answer session that may cover both the capstone project and the written final examination.
+Students should plan for the entire oral examination process to take approximately $2\frac{1}{2}$ hours.
+The department encourages students to complete the oral examination on campus, however, under certain circumstances arrangements can be made to complete the oral examination virtually.